 I am a graduate research assistant pursuing a M.S. in fisheries management.
-My research is focused on mortality of economically valuable Largemouth and Alabama Bass in northeast Alabama.
-In this study I will use a combined high value reward and radio telemetry approach to estimate different mortality components for these two species.
+My research is focused on the mortality of economically valuable Largemouth and Alabama Bass in northeast Alabama.
+In this study, I will use a combined high-value reward and radio telemetry approach to estimate different mortality components for these two species.
 I completed my undergraduate studies at Montana State University with a B.S. in Fish and Wildlife Management & Ecology where I contributed to research on stream food webs and ecosystem processes.
 Leading up to my current position, I served as a field technician with the University of Montana and Montana Cooperative Wildlife Research unit where we worked with various fish species and herpetofauna.
-After completing my masters, I would like to continue his academic career and pursue a PhD in fisheries.
+After completing my master’s, I would like to continue my academic career and pursue a Ph.D. in fisheries.

 Hometown: Jacksonville, Florida